dushr/pyla/README.md

     assigned_to = fields.BaseField(index=True)
     info = fields.BaseField(index=False)

-j = Job(id=1, type='create', 'assigned_to'='dush', info='testing')
+j = Job(id=1, type='create', assigned_to='dush', info='testing')
 j.save()
 ```

-on calling the save on that particular entry you will have following sorted
+on calling save on that particular entry you will have following sorted
 sets available in redis

 ```